deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-14/bb-debugging-mvc-applications.md

 </p>

 ## Launching the Visual Studio Debugger
-To debug an MVC Framework application, follow these two steps:
+To debug an MVC Framework application, follow these three steps:
 1. Change de configuration in the *Web.config* file (in the root project folder).
     1. Open the *Web.config*, find the *system.web* element
     2. Set the *debug* attribute to *true*, as shown in Listing 14-4